Lovinity/wwsu/README.md

-# WWSU 4.0 alpha
+# WWSU 4.0 beta 1
 The WWSU Radio Sails.js API application enables external / remote control of core WWSU functionality.
 Applications can be developed utilizing this API.

 This application was re-developed from the version 3 application using Sails.js v1.
-Currently, this is in Alpha stage, which means not everything from version 3 has been ported to version 4 yet.
-Furthermore, this should be considered a non-working build until Beta stage.
+Currently, this is in Beta stage, which means although this is a working build, bugs are to be expected.

 ## Websockets
 Several of the API endpoints, as noted in their respective section of this documentation, can be called using a socket request.
 When the request is a socket, the client will be subscribed to receive changes.
 Unless otherwise specified, all websocket messages are sent as an event containing the same name as the top level endpoint, in all lowercase (For example, anything under Messages will be sent as a socket event named "messages").
 The data sent to the event follows the following format, designed to be used in conjunction with nedb: